tim-el/Bioinformatics-Projects/README.md

 # Bioinformatics-Projects

 ## This Repo contains examples of advanced Bioinformatics code developed during my time at UCSC, in Jupyter notebook format.
-File development was guided by UCSC professors, the Rosalind Bioinformatics Platform, and my personal tool development
+File development was guided by UCSC professors and the Rosalind Bioinformatics Platform

 ### Contents: